hbctraining/Training-modules/RShiny/lessons/layouts.md

 ## Sidebars

 It is common in many apps to have the user defined input control on a sidebar to the left and the rendered plots and tables on the right.
-In the image below we have highlighted what a sidebar panel and mainpanel might like in a Shiny App.
+In the image below we have highlighted what a sidebar panel and main panel might look like in a Shiny App.

 <p align="center"><img src="../img/Sidebar_layout.png" width="700"></p>

 Creating this structure within a Shiny app utilizes the `sidebarLayout()` function.
-The `sidebarLayout()` function in your UI defines that this region of your app is using a sidebar panel defined by `sidebarPanel()` and a main panel defined by `mainPanel()`.
-The `sidebarPanel()` and `mainPanel()` function are nested inside of your `sidebarLayout()`.
+The `sidebarLayout()` function in your UI defines that your app is using a sidebar panel defined by `sidebarPanel()` and a main panel defined by `mainPanel()`.
+The `sidebarPanel()` and `mainPanel()` functions are nested inside of your `sidebarLayout()` function.
 Let's look at the syntax for how to implement this:

 ```
 # DO NOT RUN